HTMLMin/Laravel-HTMLMin/README.md

 ## Usage

-**Getting Started**

-The class of most interest is `Classes\HTMLMin`.
-It is bound to the ioc container as `'htmlmin'` and can be accessed using the `Facades\HTMLMin` facade.

 **Classes\HTMLMin**

+This is the class of most interest It is bound to the ioc container as `'htmlmin'` and can be accessed using the `Facades\HTMLMin` facade.
 There are three public methods of interest.

 The `'blade'` method will parse a string as blade and minify it as quickly as possible.
 This is method the compiler class uses when blade minification is enabled.

 The `'render'` method will parse a string as html and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.
 This method can be more time consuming than the blade method, but will usually achieve an overall smaller result.
-This is the method that is used in an after filter when live minification is enabled.
+This is the method that is automatically used in an after filter when live minification is enabled.

 The `'make'` method will return a minified view after being parsed by the `'blade'` method.
 Note that the minification occurs after the view has been executed unlike in the compiler where the view is minified and cached before it is executed.